diegomarzo/diegomarzo.github.io/_drafts/2020-08-08-Serverless-Architecture.md

 I know is not the most common one, but it is the language by far I feel more comfortable working with, I also like Gradle and I write it using Kotlin DSL, so why not?

-Cold start time, it is a b$tch
+Cold start time, it is a b$tch (Lupita just looked at me and in her big eyes I can see wrath... and kindness at the same time, she is lovely).